 Content and publishing covers all services that provide or manage any type of online or offline content.
 Examples include content design, writing, translation, photography, video, interactive, illustration and animation.

-Change, training and transformation is about introducing new approaches to work culture and practices in government.
+Change, training and transformation is about embedding more efficient work culture and practices in government.
 Examples include digital transformation advice, agile coaching, change management and training in new ways of working.

 Marketing, communications and engagement create awareness, adoption and ongoing use of a digital service.
 Examples include advertising, PR, event marketing, content marketing, social, SEO and growth hacking.